 Following abortive attempts to become a geologist or lawyer, caused partly by his keen interest in sporting and social activities, Dave entered the financial services industry.
 Qualifying as an associate of the Insurance Institute of South Africa and fellow of the Institute of Risk Management, he found fulfillment as a manager of an insurance company and director of two international insurance broking companies.
 During that time, his extramural interests included serving as the chairman of a round table and president of a rotary club.

-Dave has published three novels, If I Retreat, Shoot Me, The Tame Khaki and The Khaki Boer.
+Dave has published three novels to date, viz.
+If I Retreat, Shoot Me, The Tame Khaki and The Khaki Boer.
 The first earned him the SA Writers’ Circle Quo Vadis award for The Self Published Writer of the Year in 2015.
-All three books are available in stores now.